etienne-monier/inpystem/docs/source/user/restoration.rst

 Restoration
 ===========

 Welcome to the main page of this documentation.
-The pystem library is nothing else than a pluggin to HyperSpy to allow reconstruction.
+The inpystem library is nothing else than a pluggin to HyperSpy to allow reconstruction.

 Some words about pre and post-processing steps
 ----------------------------------------------